naziya115/internship/to-do-list.md

 * change sozdik position
 * ~~translate from english to kazakh~~
 * play with the colors and styles in profile page

-* at home: translate articles
+* translate articles
+* change the style of tests